 Ficus elastica variegata (FYE-kuss ee-LASS-tick-uh), known as the variegated rubber plant, has pink splashes throughout its otherwise white and green leaves.

 Its unique colors come from variegation, which is a cell mutation.

-The variegated rubber plant is part of the Moraceae family.
+The variegated Ficus plant is part of the Moraceae family.
 Like the weeping fig tree, its relatives, Banana Leaf Ficus, and other similar perennials are native to southeast Asia.

-The genetic mutation of the variegated rubber tree produces less of the pigmentation, called chlorophyll.
+The genetic mutation of a variegated plant produces less of pigmentation, called chlorophyll.

 Chlorophyll gives plants their natural green color.
 Less chlorophyll in plant leaves like Ficus tineke displays lighter pink and white colors.